Bejani Chauke: Submission by Bantu Holomisa

 Ramaphosa had claimed that the cash stolen constituted proceeds from the sale of game or cattle from his farm.
 This was questioned in a submission by opposition politician Bantu Holomisa to a committee of the National Assembly.
 Holomisa submitted a letter that was believed to have been written by Fraser to assist the Hawks in their investigation into the burglary.
 According to the document, the foreign currency stolen at Phala Phala had been secretly and illegally smuggled into the country by Chauke on chartered flights from various countries, including Qatar, Saudi Arabia, Egypt, Morocco, and Equatorial Guinea.
 The document alleged that, once in South Africa, Chauke had hidden the cash in a sofa in his personal residence; the sofa had then been transported to Phala Phala before its theft in February 2020.
 It also alleged that after Fraser exposed the burglary in June 2022, Chauke transferred a further $20 million in cash to a property developer in Cape Town for "safekeeping".
 The document called for an investigation into the origins of the stolen cash, as well as for a lifestyle audit of Chauke personally because he "clearly enjoys a lavish lifestyle far beyond that to be expected of a presidential adviser".
 Chauke strongly denied the allegations and said they were part of an organised disinformation campaign that aimed to destabilise the ANC and obstruct Ramaphosa's re-election as ANC president.

-Boy Mamabola text message
+Boy Mamabolo text message

 In November 2022, various Independent Media newspapers reported that Boy Mamabolo, an ANC Member of Parliament, had "threatened" Sifiso Mahlangu, the editor of the Star, for his reporting about Chauke in connection with the Phala Phala burglary.
 Mambola allegedly sent Mahlangu a series of text messages in which he said that Mahlangu should stop reporting on Chauke because "I don't want Pple to Assassinate you.
 Bcos it can happen anytime from now [sic]".